Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center: MARL Network Load Balancing

 \textbf{State and Observation Set.} The state set is defined as $\mathcal{S} = \mathcal{W} \times \mathcal{V}$, where $\mathcal{W} = {\boldsymbol{w}: \boldsymbol{w} \in (0, \infty)^{m}}$ is a set of incoming network traffic (workloads) to be distributed among servers, and $\mathcal{V} = {\boldsymbol{v}: \boldsymbol{v} \in (0, \infty)^{n}}$ is a set of server processing speeds.
 The observation set $\mathcal{O} = {(\boldsymbol{q}, \boldsymbol{\tau}): \boldsymbol{q}, \boldsymbol{\tau} \in (0, \infty)^{n}}$, where $\boldsymbol{q}$ is a vector of counting numbers, each represents the number of on-going task on each server, and $\boldsymbol{\tau}$ is a vector of statistical evaluations (mean, standard deviation, $90$th-percentile, and discounted mean and $90$th-percentile over time) of task elapsed time on each server.

 \textbf{Action Set.} $\mathcal{A}=\times_i \mathcal{A}_i$ is the action set containing the individual action set $\mathcal{A}_i$ for each agent $i\in\mathcal{I}$.
 In the discrete action set $\mathcal{A}_i\subset \mathbb{R_+}^n$, an action $a_i$ is a vector representing the weights for the current workload to be allocated to $n$ application servers by LB agent $i$.
-To make hundreds or thousands of load balancing decisions per second while incorporating RL intelligence, this paper adopts the form of the shortest expected delay (SED)\footnote{http://www.linuxvirtualserver.org} to assign server $\arg \min_{j\in[n]}\frac{{q}_{i}^{j}+1}{a_{i}^{j}}$ to the newly arrived flow, where $q_{i}^{j}$ is the number of on-going flows on server $j$ observed by LB $i$, and $a_{i}^{j}$ is the weight assigned to server $j$ by LB $i$.
-By tracking the number of on-going tasks on receipt of every network flow, this allows the proposed agents to make load balancing decisions at the pace of task arrival rates, which can be extremely high ($\sim$ ms per decision) in practice.
-The asynchronously updated action $a_i$ allows to approximate the changing processing speed of each server over time.
+To make hundreds or thousands of load balancing decisions per second while incorporating RL intelligence, this paper adopts the form of the shortest expected delay (SED)\footnote{http://www.linuxvirtualserver.org} to assign server $\arg \min_{j\in[n]}\frac{{q}_{i,j}+1}{a_{i,j}(t)}$ to the newly arrived flow, where $q_{i,j}$ is the number of on-going flows on server $j$ observed by LB $i$, and $a_{i,j}(t)$ is the weight assigned to server $j$ by LB $i$ at timestep $t$.

+Conventionally, LB agents make actions on receipt of each networking requests, assigning a server to new-coming requests.
+However, it is not possible for RL models to make such decisions under extremely high traffic rates in practice--sub-ms interval between two consecutive decisions.
+Using the form of the SED, this paper converts the action of LB agents from assigning servers for each request to periodically (250ms) and dynamically estimating server processing speed $a_{i,j}(t)$.
+By tracking the number of on-going tasks on receipt of every network flow, this allows the proposed LB agents to make load balancing decisions at the pace of task arrival rates and guarantees high-throughput, while adapting to the ever-changing and dynamic server load states and networking environments.